gurssagar/finalicp/VERCEL_DEPLOYMENT_FIX.md

 ## What Was The Problem?

-The `MIDDLEWARE_INVOCATION_FAILED` error was caused by:
+### Root Cause Analysis

+1. **React Version Conflict:**
+   - `rc-geographic` requires React 18.x
+   - Project was using React 19, causing peer dependency errors

+2. **Middleware Error:**
-1. Explicit runtime declaration conflicting with Next.js 15's automatic Edge Runtime
+   - Explicit runtime declaration conflicting with Next.js 15's automatic Edge Runtime
-2. Potential unhandled errors in middleware execution
+   - Potential unhandled errors in middleware execution

+3. **Missing Build Dependencies:**
+   - Vercel only installs `dependencies` by default, not `devDependencies`
+   - TypeScript, Tailwind CSS, PostCSS, and Autoprefixer are **required at build time**
+   - These must be in `dependencies` for Vercel deployments

 ## Testing Locally